peachcloud/peachpub-landing/README.md

 ## config

-to change `buttpub-landing`'s default options, edit your `~/.ssb/config` to have properties like:
+to change `peachpub-landing`'s default options, edit your `~/.ssb/config` to have properties like:

 ```json
 {